lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 2.5.
 As in step 1.11 above, delete the results of this query and return to the Portal's search interface.
 Clear the past query from the ADQL box.

 2.6.
-Enter the following query to retrieve the g, r, i, and z absolute magnitudes for a random subset of the ``SSObject`` table.
+Enter the following query to retrieve the g, r, i, and z absolute H magnitudes for a random subset of the ``SSObject`` table.
 Before clicking "Search", increase the row limit to 200000.